bstow/origin-router.js/resources/documentation.md

 * `ignoreCase`: `Boolean` if set to `true`, the route expression will match URL paths using a case-insensitive comparison.
 By default, route expression matching is case-sensitive.

 A `callback` `Function` can be passed as the last argument.
-The callback will be called every time a URL path is routed by the added route.
+If specified, the callback will be called every time a URL path is routed by the added route.
 (This is the same as setting a 'route' event listener on the returned and newly added `Route` instance.)
-Upon the added route routing a URL path, the callback will be called and passed an `Object` as the first argument.
-The `Object` will contain the following properties:
+Upon the added route routing a URL path, the callback will be called and passed an `Object` with the following properties:
 * `pathname`: `String` the URL encoded pathname used (See [url.URL](http://nodejs.org/api/url.html#url_url))
 * `method`: `String | undefined` the HTTP method used
-* `route`: `Route` the matching Route instance
+* `route`: `Route` the `Route` instance that routed the URL path (See [orouter.Route](orouter.Route))
-* `arguments`: `Object` the route parameter arguments as name value pairs
+* `arguments`: `Object` the route parameter arguments as URL decoded name value pairs
 * `data`: `* | undefined` any data passed upon routing

-Returns the created Route instance that has been newly added to the router.
+Returns the created `Route` instance that has been newly added to the router.
 (See [orouter.Route](orouter.Route))

 ####router.add.get([name], expression, [options], [callback])